kingluddite/my_lineupbuilder/README.md

 todo
-when log in
+fix - when log in as new user should ask you to create a team
-show add team and have instructions to add a team.